anatholius/JBA-Multilingual-Online-Translator/README.md

 # Multilingual Online Translator

-## Objectives - `Stage 5/7`
+## Objectives - `Stage 6/7`

-Add the following functionality to your program:

-1. Before taking an input specifying the target language, output the message Type the number of a language you want to translate to or '0' to translate to all languages:
-2. If the user inputs 0 as the target language, translate the word to all available languages.
-3. Output results to the terminal, as in the previous stage.
-At this stage, it's enough to print just one translation and one sentence pair per target language.
-4. Save results of the search to a file named word.txt, where word is the word that was being translated.
+At this stage, your program should:

+1. Instead of all inputs, take command-line arguments.
+The first argument is the name of the source language, the second argument is the name of the target language, the third argument is the word.
+If the word should be translated to all languages, the second argument will be all.
+2. The rest of the functionality should remain the same as in the previous stage.

+You'll see some significant changes in the usability of the app!